 With Accident Protector, you are covered 24/7 whether you’re at work or on your own time and the benefits are paid directly to you, not to the hospital.

 This summer, rest easy knowing financial assistance is available if you need it.
-Learn more about Combined Insurance’s Accident Protector so you can feel confident knowing you and your family are covered in the event of an accident.
-Contact our agents to get a quote!
+Contact an Agent to learn more about Combined Insurance’s Accident Protector so you can feel confident knowing you and your family are covered in the event of an accident.

 This document is advisory in nature and is offered for informational purposes only as a resource to be used together with your professional insurance advisors in maintaining a loss prevention program.
 The information contained in this document is not intended as a substitute for legal, technical, or other professional advice.
 The Accident Champion policy is available for individuals or families.
 This is an accident only policy and does not provide benefits for loss due to sickness.
 The information provided by this document is only a brief description.
 See the actual policy for complete details of the policy plans, features, benefits, options, rates, definitions, limitations, and exclusions.
 Products vary by state and are subject to availability and qualifications.
 This product is issued by Combined Insurance Company of America (Chicago, IL) in all states, except New York.
 In New York, life, accident & sickness and disability insurance policies are issued by Combined Life Insurance Company of New York (Latham, NY).
 Combined Insurance Company of America (Chicago, IL) is not licensed and does not solicit business in New York.